Rahmanullah Gurbaz: Early life

-Gurbaz was born on November 28, 2001, in Kabul, Afghanistan.
+Gurbaz was born on 28 November 2001, in Khost, Afghanistan.
 Amid the challenges of growing up in a rural and tumultuous area, Gurbaz found solace in cricket, playing with improvised equipment.
 His father, a school principal, encouraged him to pursue a career in medicine.
 However, Gurbaz was irresistibly drawn to cricket, a path informally supported by his friends who recognized his natural talent.
 His friend Mohammad Qadir provided transportation and even invested in cricket equipment for Gurbaz, while another friend, Hedayatullah, shared his own cricket bat.

 Gurbaz's cricketing pursuits were not initially well-received within his family.
-After discovering his commitment to the sport, his brother Afsar reacted strongly by burning his cricket bat.
+After discovering his commitment to the sport, his brother Afsar Ali Saadat Gurbaz reacted strongly by burning his cricket bat.
 Despite this setback, support from his friends allowed him to continue playing.
 His skills eventually caught the attention of Mohammad Khan Zadran, a former cricketer and coach, during a match where Gurbaz scored a half-century.
 Impressed by his potential, Zadran invited Gurbaz to join an academy and offered to guide his advancement in cricket.
+His younger brother Masood Gurbaz is also a cricketer and so is his brother Khalil Gurbaz.